List of law enforcement officers killed in the line of duty in the United States: 2019

-The Officer Down Memorial Page reports 150 deaths in the line of duty.
+The Officer Down Memorial Page reported 172 deaths in the line of duty.
 The leading cause of death for 2019 was gunfire at 49 deaths followed by 9/11-related cancers at 24 deaths.
 The state with the highest number of line-of-duty deaths was New York with 25 followed by Texas with 18.

 2020

-The Officer Down Memorial Page reports 436 deaths in the line of duty.
+The Officer Down Memorial Page reported 461 deaths in the line of duty.
 The leading cause of death for 2020 was COVID-19 at 281 deaths followed by gunfire at 46 deaths and 9/11-related cancers with 35 deaths.
 The state with the largest number of line-of-duty deaths was Texas with 78 followed by New York with 43.

 2021

-The Officer Down Memorial Page reports 633 deaths in the line of duty.
+The Officer Down Memorial Page reported 725 deaths in the line of duty.
 The leading cause of death for 2021 was COVID-19 at 454 deaths followed by gunfire at 64 deaths.
 Fifty-eight officers died in vehicle-related deaths (vehicular homicide, struck by vehicle while on-duty, automobile crash during pursuit).
 The state with the highest number of line-of-duty deaths was Texas with 107 followed by Florida with 60.

 2022

-The Officer Down Memorial Page reports 230 deaths in the line of duty.
+The Officer Down Memorial Page reported 284 deaths in the line of duty.
 The leading cause of death for 2022 was COVID-19 at 74 deaths followed by gunfire at 60 deaths.
-The state with the highest number of line-of-duty deaths was Texas with 33.
+The state with the highest number of line-of-duty deaths was Texas with 32.

+2023

+The Officer Down Memorial Page reported 167 deaths in the line of duty.

+2024

+The Officer Down Memorial Page reported 167 deaths in the line of duty.